 VI.
 DEVELOPMENTAL COURSES (1, 2 or 4 semester hours).
 These courses, identified by numbers beginning with a "0," i.e., 099, are designed to produce competencies equivalent to those possessed by the average high school graduate.
-They do not count toward the 124 semester hours required for graduation, and do not count toward class level for determining Stafford Loan eligibility although they do count toward full-time status for financial aid purposes.
+They do not count toward the 124 semester hours required for graduation although they do count toward full-time status for financial aid purposes and athletic eligibility.
 These courses are offered only on a pass/no pass basis.
 There is a limit of 12 semester hours of this type of coursework per student over the college career.

 VII.
-STUDY/SERVICE EXPERIENCES (1, 2 or 4 semester hours).
+STUDY/SERVICE EXPERIENCES (1, 2 or 4 semester

+hours).
 These are group trips of one to six weeks in length, designed to produce learning through exposure to or involvement in a culture different from one's own.
 Some emphasize service and work others concentrate on lectures and field trips in the setting.
 Destinations may be international or domestic.
-Credit is recorded as TR130 or TR330.
+Credit is recorded as TR130/130G or TR330/330G.

 VIII.
 STUDY ABROAD PROGRAMS A significant general education objective established for all students by the Wilmington College faculty is international understanding.
 Participation in an international study abroad program is one way of meeting a part of this objective.
-Wilmington College students may participate in programs in Western Europe, Latin America, Oceania, or Africa through the Midwest Consortium for Study Abroad, programs at

-Edge Hill University or the University of Reading in England or Kansai Gaidai University Asian Studies Program in Japan.
+Wilmington College students may participate in programs through the Global Education Oregon (University of Oregon), Edge Hill University, the University of Reading in England or Kansai Gaidai University Asian Studies Program in Japan.
 Students must have completed 30 hours of coursework at Wilmington College, have a minimum cumulative GPA of 3.0, be in academic and financial good standing and have approval by the Office of Academic Affairs and the Office of Academic Records.